David G. Litwin, Ph.D.

 Understanding the coevolution of topography and runoff generation

 Topography affects how water is stored and released from watersheds, while over long timescales, flowing water shapes topography through erosion and incision of channel networks.
-Typical landscape evolution models do not have adequate representations of hydrology to capture these feedbacks.
-In particular, they don’t capture the importance of shallow subsurface flow for runoff generation.
-In my first PhD paper I coupled hydrological and landscape evolution models and found we showed that hillslope length scales nonlinearly with subsurface transmissivity (permeability times thickness) under the influence of steady recharge (PDF here).
+In humid climates, most storm runoff is groundwater, even in large storms.
+Typical landscape evolution models do not account for this crucial role of subsurface flow.
+To investigate the coevolution of topography and runoff generation, I coupled hydrological and landscape evolution models and found that hillslope length scales nonlinearly with subsurface transmissivity (depth-integrated hydraulic conductivity) under the influence of steady recharge.
+The paper is available here.

 The emergence of variable source area hydrology